Civil, environmental and sustainable engineering (BSE)

 The Civil Engineering curriculum at ASU emphasizes sustainability as a revolutionary approach to engineering that focuses on the long lasting improvement of the human condition.
 Sustainable engineering transforms the traditional design and construction methods of complex systems by the application of life cycle and environmental assessment, risk and uncertainty analysis and other emerging techniques.

-Undergraduate Civil Engineering majors have the option to complete a general civil engineering degree or to concentrate in environmental engineering or sustainable engineering.
+Undergraduate Civil Engineering majors have the option to complete a general civil engineering degree or to concentrate in sustainable engineering.
 Graduate civil engineering students are admitted to one of our research specialty areas.

 Program demographics and professional preparation